“The quietest, most urgent frontline of human rights is a classroom.”

 The Inclusion Gap

 A White student with a disability is significantly more likely to learn alongside their peers than a Black or Hispanic student with the same disability profile.
-Black students are 3x more likely than White students to be placed in strictly separate, restrictive settings.
+In 2022–23, 16% of Black and 14% of Hispanic students with disabilities were placed in the most restrictive settings—less than 40% of the day in general education—compared with just 9% of White students.

 “Education is most powerful when it serves as both a mirror for a child’s reality and a window into their limitless potential.”